 About dual-homed network with Azure Route Server

-In a typical hub and spoke architecture, application workloads are deployed in spoke VNets.
+In a typical hub and spoke architecture, application workloads are deployed in spoke virtual networks (VNets).
 These spokes are peered with a single hub VNet, which contains shared network resources such as VPN and ExpressRoute gateways.
 In some situations it can be desirable to peer spokes to more than one hub VNet, for example if multiple VPN or ExpressRoute Gateways are required for any reason.
-Azure Route Server enables this architecture so that workloads in a spoke VNet can communicate through either of the hub VNets it is connected to.
+Azure Route Server enables this architecture so that workloads in a spoke VNet can communicate through either of the hub VNets it's connected to.